 - The related ticket number

-You can access the audit logs by navigating to Settings > Security > Audit Logs.
+You can access the encrypted field logs by navigating to Settings > Security > Encrypted Field Logs.

-As mentioned above, audit logs cover a wide range of encrypted ticket fields related actions across Desk365.
+As mentioned above, encrypted field logs cover a wide range of encrypted ticket fields related actions across Desk365.
 Any activity that creates, modifies, exposes, restricts, or configures access to encrypted data is captured.

 1. Ticket fields